Loopring/loopring.org/docs/general-faq.md

 - When will Loopring launch its own mainnet?

 > Loopring is a protocol thus does not have a mainnet to launch.
 We have deployed Loopring on Ethereum and Qtum.

-## Token Listing
-<h2 data-anchor="tokenlisting">Token Listing</h2>

-- How can I get my token listed on Loopring's Exchanges?

-> More information to come.